Saul-Mirone/prosemirror-adapter/README.md

 ## What is this?

 [Prosemirror](https://github.com/ProseMirror/prosemirror) is a toolkit to build modern rich text editors.
 But it is not a good fit for a modern UI framework like React or Vue.
 This adapter is a low level tool to make it work with them without pain.
-You'll need this adapter if you want to use Prosemirror to build a rich text editor with complex UI in React or Vue.
+You'll need this adapter if you want to use Prosemirror to build a rich text editor with complex UI in modern UI frameworks we support.

 ### What's on the plan?